Observation of Super-ballistic Brownian Motion in Liquid: Results

-\FloatBarrier In Fig. \ref{fluctuating_graph}, we also plot the distribution of the fluctuations for a singular initial velocity.
-Since these fluctuations are driven primarily by the thermal force at short time, they offer an opportunity to probe thermal force statistics beyond the second moment.
-If the thermal force is Gaussian, the mean trajectory and the second moment set by the fluctuations would completely determine our trajectories' statistics.
-However, recent theoretical works argue that the thermal force may not be Gaussian \cite{giona_extended_2022, pezzotti_fluid-particle_2024}.
-For this single velocity, there are not enough statistics to see much of the tails.
 To improve the statistics, we divide all velocities lying within 1 standard deviation of the mean into bins with widths 2 percent of the experimental velocity standard deviation.
 A limit of 1 standard deviation is chosen, as to ensure enough statistics to accurately estimate the mean trajectory.
 We then find the fluctuations around the mean trajectory for each bin.
-The histogram of all fluctuations $750$ ns after the initial point is shown in Fig. \ref{histogram}.
+The histogram of all fluctuations $7.5$ $\mu$s after the initial point is shown in Fig. \ref{histogram}.
 The observed fluctuations around the mean follow a Gaussian distribution well, although a much finer temporal resolution may still find deviations.
 We find a standard deviation 97\% the value predicted by our super-ballistic theory.
 Therefore, the Gaussian assumption for the thermal force distribution is valid for the timescales of interest.